achille-martin/pyqt-crom/README.md

 :tada: _The app is built when you see "BUILD SUCCESSFUL"._

-:bulb: _The nextt time you build an app, you can skip the creation of the sysroot._
+:bulb: _The next time you build an app, you can skip the creation of the sysroot._
 _Use the following command for future builds:_

 ```